PavanRangani/docs/docs/prd/tasks/task-instance.md

 The date by which the Sub-Task must be successfully completed.
 It should be less than the due date of the parent task.
 Past date is also not allowed.
 It's a mandatory field.

 #### Status
-Possible values are same as a Parent task status.
+Possible values are same as a Parent task status except `Client Services - Money Movement` category.
+For that, It has `Pending Approval` status instead of `Pending`.
 Only one difference is, here status can be changed freely.
 User can set any status anytime.
 It's a mandatory field.

 ### Status

 The lifecycle of Athena tasks is similar to that of Kerika tasks, and is noted as a Status value:

 **Pending**: The Start Date is still ahead.
+Not applicable for `Client Services - Money Movement` category

 **Ready**: the recommended Start Date has elapsed, so the task should get picked by the Responsible person(s) soon.
 (System will mark tasks as Ready on the Start Date.)
 E.g. start renewal process for passport since it takes 6 months.

 System runs nightly job to update the status of the upcoming tasks.
 If the status of the task is `Pending` and its due date is approached its status will be changed to `Ready` by system.

+**Pending Approval**: Applicable only for `Client Services - Money Movement` category.
+When Initiate user completed his work, he will change the task status to Pending Approval.
+So Approve user can start his work.

 **In Progress**: task is being worked on by the Responsible people.
 Marked as In Progress by the Responsible people: this could happen even before the Ready state.
 E.g. ACM is working with the client on getting the application signed, or application has been submitted and we are waiting on the passport office to act upon it.